ICarly: Critical

-iCarly received mixed reviews from critics.
 Carey Bryson of About.com gave the show 2 1/2 stars, concluding "The show's comedic elements don't all rest on the irreverent, though, there are some clever storylines and even a few touching moments.
 Overall, the show has some great comedy, interesting stories, and fun actors."
 The show was awarded 3 stars by Common Sense Media reviewer Emily Ashby, who said that "[t]he show isn't designed to be educational, per se, but young viewers will learn a bit about interacting with media."

 Hollywood.com's Michelle Lee said, "Like the Lost fan rejecting every Lost-like show that came after it, I resented all of the shaky single-camera docu-style comedies that came after [Arrested Development].
 Because, frankly, my favorite dead show did it better.
 I needed something completely different to break me out of my comedy funk and get me back on that horse.
 And it worked."